Helsinki Wolverines

-Helsinki Wolverines is a Finnish American football club based in Helsinki and was founded in 1995.
+The Helsinki Wolverines are a Finnish American football club based in Helsinki and was founded in 1995.
 The clubs Top Men's Team plays in the Vaahteraliiga of the American Football Association of Finland which is the highest ranking level of American football in all of Finland.
 The league in Finland was established in 1980.

 History

 Helsinki Wolverines was founded on 10 October 1995.
 The team played its first official game in 1996 season of 2nd Division, a third tier american football league in Finland, against the Lahti Jets.
 The first Wolverines team was mainly made up of former Helsinki Whips players and the first head coach was Jimmy Lawson.
 In five seasons Wolverines rose from 2nd Division to Vaahteraliiga, the top american football league in Finland.
 The Wolverines have strong rivalry with other teams from Helsinki: the Roosters and the 69ers.
 The Wolverines chose their colors, maize and blue, as an homage to the Michigan Wolverines of the University of Michigan.

 Helsinki Wolverines took their only Vaahteraliiga (Maple League) title so far in 2011, when they beat Seinäjoki Crocodiles on Sonera Stadium in a close match by a score of 30–27.
 Stephen Stokes from Wolverines was chosen as the Most Valuable Player of the final.